The Magazine of Fantasy & Science Fiction

 In 1962, Mills was succeeded as editor by Avram Davidson.
 When Davidson left at the end of 1964, Joseph Ferman, who had bought the magazine from Spivak in 1954, took over briefly as editor, though his son Edward soon began doing the editorial work under his father's supervision.
 At the start of 1966, Edward Ferman was listed as editor, and four years later, he acquired the magazine from his father and moved the editorial offices to his house in Connecticut.
 Ferman remained editor for over 25 years, and published many well-received stories, including Fritz Leiber's "Ill Met in Lankhmar", Robert Silverberg's "Born with the Dead", and Stephen King's The Dark Tower series.
 In 1991, he turned the editorship over to Kristine Kathryn Rusch, who began including more horror and dark fantasy than had appeared under Ferman.
 In the mid-1990s, circulation began to decline; most American magazines were losing subscribers and F&SF was no exception.
 Gordon Van Gelder replaced Rusch in 1997, and bought the magazine from Ferman in 2001, but circulation continued to fall, and by 2011 it was below 15,000.
 Charles Coleman Finlay took over from Van Gelder as editor in 2015.
 Sheree Renée Thomas succeeded Charles Coleman Finlay, becoming the magazine's 10th editor in the fall of 2020.

-The Magazine of Fantasy & Science Fiction was purchased in February 2025, along with Asimov's Science Fiction and Analog Science Fiction, by Must Read Books Publishing.
+The Magazine of Fantasy & Science Fiction was purchased in February 2025, along with Asimov's Science Fiction and Analog Science Fiction and Fact, by Must Read Books Publishing.